manuGil/online-core/docs/source/radiometric-cors.rst

    + ``pan.img``  – Scene from SPOT, panchromatic band.
    + ``tm89.img`` – Scene from  Landsat Thematic Mapper.

-   These three images are provided with almost cloud-free skies.
+   These three images are provided with almost cloud-free skies, and the coordinate system is **EPSG: 32631**.

 Haze correction